- Understand your legal obligations to report acts of terrorism.

 Healthcare professionals are not required to take on surveillance or enforcement roles as a result of Prevent.
 Instead, organisations are expected to "work with partner organisations to contribute to the prevention of terrorism by safeguarding and protecting vulnerable individuals and making safety a shared endeavour".
 The government says this approach is "no different from safeguarding vulnerable individuals from other forms of exploitation".

 Raising concerns and sharing information

-Every patient has a right to confidentiality, but you may disclose information in order to protect individuals or the wider public from serious harm.
-If you are concerned that a patient is being radicalised or exploited, you should:
+Every patient has a right to confidentiality, but you may sometimes need to disclose information to protect individuals or the wider public from serious harm.

 - Reflect on the factors that make the person vulnerable to abuse or exploitation and what aspects of their behaviour give you cause for concern.
 The Prevent guidance includes possible warning signs and says healthcare workers should use their judgement in determining the significance of any unusual changes in behaviour.

 - Consider whether raising concerns is a proportionate response, given the ongoing risk to the individual and others.
-Balance this against the possible harm and distress to the patient of sharing information about them, for example the implications for their future engagement with the treatment.
+Balance this against the possible harm and distress to the patient of sharing information about them - for example, the implications for their future engagement with healthcare.
 However, it will generally be appropriate to disclose information if a vulnerable person is at risk of abuse; a patient has confessed to a serious crime, or they pose a risk to the public.

 - Seek advice from your manager or your organisation's Prevent lead if you are unsure whether your concerns are reasonable.